-If I know something (or someone!) could get in or on the hot oven or hob when I am not looking, I fear a fire could break out.
+If I know something could land on the hob when I am not looking, I fear a fire could break out.

-For this reason I cannot leave the house without intrusive thoughts.
-I cannot sleep for the same reason, worrying I may never wake up again due to smoke inhalation.
-Only when it has cooled can I relax.
+I cannot leave the house without these intrusive thoughts.
+I cannot sleep for the same reason.
+I worry that I may never wake up again due to smoke inhalation.
+It’s horrible.

 I open the oven door, stick my hand in to make sure it is cool.
 Even if I haven’t used it.

 Next I’ll close it veeeeery carefully to ensure I don’t accidentally knock a dial.

 Then I will check all the dials are at 12 o’clock (in the off position) and stare at them until I feel relaxed.
 I have to concentrate until my mind gives me the green light, usually after a few seconds.